jchacks/python_template_program/README.md

 * The `"python.pythonPath"` setting should be set to the default python interpreter that you want to use for this project.
 If you have a custom environment.yml for conda that defines an environment replace it with the path to that python. e.g. myproject above.
 * Setting `terminal.integrated.env.linux` to be the `./src` directory enables linting and running of python code to find any modules stored in that directory.
 Especially useful if you have any sibling modules that need importing.

+### Footnote

+All of the statements above are my opinion on a good starting point for Python projects and is open to discussion.